florianblume/Qt3D-OffscreenRenderer/README.md

 to have any effect when we place the capture node anywhere else.
 So basically the first image has to be skipped.

+To incorporate depth there is some inspiration in https://github.com/alpqr/q3dpostproc.
+Probably one has to add another RenderTargetOutput that stores the depth values and add a QDepthTest node to the framegraph.

 # Disclaimer

 Please note that part of the code was written by the Qt Company or KDAB and they hold the respective